Home and Learn: C# NET Course

 So we've set up a new int variable called answer.
 We're then adding up the variables firstNumber and secondNumber.
 The result goes in the new variable.
 The message box displays what is in the variable called answer.

-If you try to run your code now, however, you'll get an error.
-There will be a wavy blue line under AddUp, along with a strange error message:
+If you try to run your code now, however, you'll get a rather enigmatic error message.
+There will be a wavy line under AddUp:

 This error message can be translated as "You have no Method called AddUp that takes zero arguments."
 When you're calling a Method into action, you need to use the same number of parameters (now called arguments instead) as when you set it up.
 We set up our Method to take two values, firstNumber and secondNumber.
 So we need to use two values when we call the Method.